cbworden/shake-doc/products.rst

    :align: left

    ShakeMap uncertainty maps for the Aug.
 24, 2014, M6.0 American Canyon (Napa Valley), California, earthquake.
 Color-coded legend shows uncertainty ratio, where ‘1.0’ indicates 1.0 times the GMPE’s sigma.
 The average uncertainty is computed by averaging uncertainty at grids that lie within the MMI=VI contour (bold contour line).
-For more details see Wald et al. (2008), Worden et al. (2010), and the :ref:`technical-guide`
+For more details see :ref:`Wald et al. \(2008\) <wald2008>`, :ref:`Worden et al. \(2010\)	<worden2010>`, and the :ref:`technical-guide`.

 **Regression (GMPE and Distance Attenuation) Plots.**